egiden/django-contact-us-tools/docs/source/models.rst

     The ticket number to be displayed in the automatic-reply email.

     By default, each ticket number is the model's primary key expressed as a number whose length is specified by :attr:`~AbstractBaseMessage.TICKET_NUM_LEN`.
-For example, if the primary key is 3 and :attr:`~AbstractBaseMessage.TICKET_NUM_LEN` is left as its default of 4 then :code:`ticket_number = "0003"`.
+For example, if the primary key is 3 and :attr:`~AbstractBaseMessage.TICKET_NUM_LEN` is left as its default value of 4, then,

+        :code:`ticket_number = "0003"`.

+    If custom ticket_number numbers are desired, see :ref:`custom_ticket_numbers`.

 .. _base_message_attr: